Christmas Funding Appeal 2018

 We are the largest provider of legal assistance to asylum seekers on Lesvos and the only one that focuses on providing one-on-one legal consultations to prepare asylum seekers for their asylum interview or be reunited with family members elsewhere in Europe.

-We have helped almost 2,000 people with physical or mental injuries, illness or trauma be recognised as vulnerable, meaning they have been able to leave Moria and move to the Greek mainland.
-We have also helped over 600 people be recognised as eligible to be reunited with their family members in other European countries.
+We have helped over 2,300 people with physical or mental injuries, illness or trauma be recognised as vulnerable, meaning they have been able to leave Moria and move to the Greek mainland.
+We have also helped over 700 people be recognised as eligible to be reunited with their family members in other European countries.

 The need for legal assistance on Lesvos is greater than ever, and growing: there are new arrivals from Turkey almost every day and so far this year, over twice as many asylum seekers have arrived compared to the same period last year.

-There is no state-provided legal aid and so the only way an asylum seeker can receive assistance from a lawyer is through an organisation like ours.
+There is no state-provided legal aid and so the only way an asylum seeker can receive assistance with their asylum application is through an organisation like ours.

 We are extremely grateful for all donations.

-Please help us by donating using the button below.
+Please help us protect human rights and uphold the rule of law by donating using the button below.

 Thank you for your support.